History of calculus: Integrals

 Johannes Kepler's work Stereometrica Doliorum published in 1615 formed the basis of integral calculus.
 Kepler developed a method to calculate the area of an ellipse by adding up the lengths of many radii drawn from a focus of the ellipse.

-A significant work was a treatise, the origin being Kepler's methods, published in 1635 by Bonaventura Cavalieri on his method of indivisibles.
+A significant work was a treatise inspired by Kepler's methods published in 1635 by Bonaventura Cavalieri on his method of indivisibles.
 He argued that volumes and areas should be computed as the sums of the volumes and areas of infinitesimally thin cross-sections.
 He discovered Cavalieri's quadrature formula which gave the area under the curves xn of higher degree.
 This had previously been computed in a similar way for the parabola by Archimedes in The Method, but this treatise is believed to have been lost in the 13th century, and was only rediscovered in the early 20th century, and so would have been unknown to Cavalieri.
 Cavalieri's work was not well respected since his methods could lead to erroneous results, and the infinitesimal quantities he introduced were disreputable at first.

 Torricelli extended Cavalieri's work to other curves such as the cycloid, and then the formula was generalized to fractional and negative powers by Wallis in 1656.
 In a 1659 treatise, Fermat is credited with an ingenious trick for evaluating the integral of any power function directly.
 Fermat also obtained a technique for finding the centers of gravity of various plane and solid figures, which influenced further work in quadrature.

 Derivatives

 In the 17th century, European mathematicians Isaac Barrow, René Descartes, Pierre de Fermat, Blaise Pascal, John Wallis and others discussed the idea of a derivative.
 In particular, in Methodus ad disquirendam maximam et minima and in De tangentibus linearum curvarum distributed in 1636, Fermat introduced the concept of adequality, which represented equality up to an infinitesimal error term.
 This method could be used to determine the maxima, minima, and tangents to various curves and was closely related to differentiation.

-Isaac Newton would later write that his own early ideas about calculus came directly from "Fermat's way of drawing tangents."
+Isaac Newton would later write that his own early ideas about calculus came directly from "Fermat's way of drawing tangents".

 Fundamental theorem of calculus

-The formal study of calculus brought together Cavalieri's infinitesimals with the calculus of finite differences developed in Europe at around the same time and Fermat's adequality.
+The formal study of calculus brought together Cavalieri's infinitesimals with the calculus of finite differences developed in Europe at around the same time, and Fermat's adequality.
 The combination was achieved by John Wallis, Isaac Barrow, and James Gregory, the latter two proving predecessors to the second fundamental theorem of calculus around 1670.

-James Gregory, influenced by Fermat's contributions both to tangency and to quadrature, was then able to prove a restricted version of the second fundamental theorem of calculus, that integrals can be computed using any of a function’s antiderivatives.
+James Gregory, influenced by Fermat's contributions both to tangency and to quadrature, was then able to prove a restricted version of the second fundamental theorem of calculus, that integrals can be computed using any of a function's antiderivatives.

 The first full proof of the fundamental theorem of calculus was given by Isaac Barrow.